wellingtoncid/bootcamp-launchbase-challenge/challenges/01-2-dealing-objetcs-vectors.md

 </h1>

 <h3 align="center">
-  Challenges 1-1 - First steaps with JS
+  Challenges 1-2 - Dealing with objects and vectors
 </h3>

 <blockquote align="center">“Completion of the challenges proposed in the Bootcamp LaunchBase”</blockquote>